 Here is a list of some skills that you should have as a programmer:

-1- you know the fundamentals of how any code eventually turns into something that a hardware chip can understand and execute.
+1- you should know the fundamentals of how any code eventually turns into something that a hardware chip can understand and execute.

-2- you understand that any system has finite compute, storage, and network resources and your software should utilize these resources efficiently.
+2- you should understand that any system has finite compute, storage, and network resources and your software should utilize these resources efficiently.

 The vast majority of software engineers retire at this phase.